AiPratice/VideoAnalysisEngine/README.md

-# VideoAnalysisTool
+# VideoAnalysisEngine
-A video analysis tool based on deep learning.
+A video analysis engine based on deep learning.

+# Screenshots